epic-open-source/seismometer/docs/user_guide/index.rst

          value: Value
       # Events define what types of events to merge into analyses
       # Windowing defines the range of time prior to the event where predictions are considered
+      # On initial load, the events data are merged into a single frame alongside predictions, with
+      # those columns appearing empty if events only occur outside the window.
       events:
          - source: TargetLabel
            display_name: Readmitted within 30 Days